divnix/digga/doc/api-reference.md

 ## inputs
-The flake's inputs
+The flake's inputs.

 *_Type_*:
-attribute set of nix flakes
+attribute set of Valid flakes